 Early studies of the immune response to intradermal rabies vaccine, using HDCV and later other rabies vaccines, were uniformly encouraging.
 Virtually 100% of vaccinees seroconverted.
 A 1982 statement by the US Advisory Committee on Immunization Practices (ACIP) reviewed data on >1,500 vaccinees and declared, “It appears that, with this vaccine, the 0.1-mL intradermal (ID) regimen is an acceptable alternative to the currently approved 1.0-mL intramuscular (IM) regimen for preexposure prophylaxis.”
 They called upon manufacturers to produce a product with appropriate packaging and labeling.

 Based on recent data, the World Health Organization has recommended the use of ID preexposure rabies immunization as an alternative to IM immunization.
-In a recent study of 420 Australian travelers given a modified ID rabies preexposure immunization (2 doses on day 0, 2 doses on day 7, and 1 dose on day 21–28), a seroconversion rate of 98.3% was documented.
-Although a potential savings might accrue from use of only 0.5 mL of vaccine total, this does not alleviate the problem of needing to identify several travelers in a few hours or use multiple doses from a single-use vial.
+A recent study of 420 Australian travelers given a modified ID rabies preexposure immunization (2 doses on day 0, 2 doses on day 7, and 1 dose on day 21–28) documented a seroconversion rate of 98.3%.
+Although using only 0.5 mL of vaccine total might save money, this regimen does not alleviate the challenge of needing to identify several travelers in a few hours or use multiple doses from a single-use vial.